Gu-Jiajun/jjgu1030-BDAOrg/README.md

 <img src="Motivation.png" width = "600" height = "" />
-(Left: Black smoke from one stack; Middle: Cartoon of some health effects caused by the exposure to pollution from woodsmoke; Right: a house in Ithaca with the metal stack.)
+(Left: black smoke from one stack; Middle: cartoon of some health effects caused by the exposure to pollution from woodsmoke; Right: a house in Ithaca with the metal stack.)

 ### Problem Statement